ZhuZixuan0809/ZhuZixuan0809.github.io/_pages/about.md

 # Education

-## 東京大学 The University of Tokyo
+## The University of Tokyo

 *Tokyo, Japan*

 **Oct.
 2025 - Present**

-Master of Engineering *Mechanical Engineering*
+Master of Engineering in *Mechanical Engineering*

-## 浙江大学 Zhejiang University
+## Zhejiang University

 *Hangzhou, China*

 **Sep.
 2020 – Jun.
 2025**

-Bachelor of Engineering *Electrical Engineering and Automation*
+Bachelor of Engineering in *Electrical Engineering and Automation*

 ---